heremaps/gluecodium/docs/lime_idl.md

 ### Comments

 There are two kinds of comments in LimeIDL: local comments and documentation comments.
-Local comments are meant as comments to the LimeIDL text itself, but not the elements that it declared, and thus these are discarded without affecting the generated code in any way.
-Documentation comments, on the other hand, are meant to document the declared elements and thus are preserved in the generated code.
+Local comments are transient: they are meant as comments to the LimeIDL text itself, but not the elements that it declared, and thus these are discarded without affecting the generated code in any way.
+Documentation comments, on the other hand, are meant to document the declared elements and thus are preserved in the generated code (see [Documentation conventions](documentation_conventions.md) for more details).

-Local comments:
+#### Local comments

 * Syntax: __#__*text*
 * Example: `# Copyright (C) 2016-2019 HERE Europe B.V.`
 * Description: defines a single-line local comment.
 All text after the `#` symbol until the end of the line is taken as the comment text.

-Documentation comments, single-line:
+#### Documentation comments, single-line

 * Syntax: __//__*text*
 * Example:
 ```